cggonzal/home-streaming/README.md

 Make sure to replace <input.avi> with the name of the input file and <output.mp4> with the name of the output file.

+# The below instructions are for doing DASH.
+Browsers will automatically request files in chunks, so DASH is not needed unless you want to dynamically adapt streaming.
+Which is unecessary for any home project...

-## Create different bitrates of a single video file
+### Create different bitrates of a single video file
 Input <in.video> below can be .mp4 or .webm.
 Change name of input and output files as needed.
 ```
 ffmpeg -i in.video -c:v libvpx-vp9 -keyint_min 150 \